syzwina/quartz/content/notes/books/Before The Coffee Gets Cold.md

 >
 > “She was struggling to get things straight in her head while the general mood was so low”

+This is me when I am sad ...
+I'm glad it rarely happens.

 >[!QUOTE]
 >
 > “Then one day, after those two months, a letter arrived from Fusagi.
 All it said was: ‘Let’s get married.”